MattHuie/Pursuit-Core-iOS-Unit4-Final-Quizzes/README.md

 - Paste the link of your fork into Canvas

 ## App Description
 Build a Quiz app that allows the user to create quizzes.
-Those created quizzes should be persisted to the documents directory.
+Created quizzes should be persisted to the documents directory.
 The user will then able to use those quizzes as flash cards.

 ## Gif